ibexa/documentation-developer/docs/guide/content_management.md

 When you reveal a Location which has a visible ancestor, this Location and its children will become visible.
-However, child Locations that were explicitly hidden by a user will keep their Hidden status (and their children will be remain Hidden by superior).
+However, child Locations that were explicitly hidden by a user will keep their Hidden status (and their children will remain Hidden by superior).

 ##### Revealing a Location with a Hidden ancestor